nt4f04uNd/sweyer/CONTRIBUTING.md

-The repo has a set of lints in [analysis_options](https://github.com/nt4f04uNd/sweyer/blob/master/analysis_options.yaml), which are based of [flutter_lints](https://pub.dev/packages/flutter_lints) (with some tunes), and that enfore the style that I'm following, so just following them and the code that you see around you should be fine.
+The repo has a set of lints in [analysis_options](https://github.com/nt4f04uNd/sweyer/blob/master/analysis_options.yaml), which are based of [flutter_lints](https://pub.dev/packages/flutter_lints) (with some tunes), and that enforce the style that I'm following, so just following them and the code that you see around you should be fine.

 The project is also using auto dart formatter with line break